quicwg/ops-drafts/draft-ietf-quic-manageability.md

 side of the TLS handshake, Handshake packet(s) with the rest of the server's portion of the TLS handshake, and 1-RTT packet(s), if present.

-The Client Completion packets contain at least one Handshake packet and could also include an Initial packet.
+The Client Completion flight contains at least one Handshake packet and could also include an Initial packet.

 Datagrams that contain an Initial packet (Client Initial, Server